praxis/praxis/reference/request-life-cycle.md

   after :validate do
-    put "Will print after the headers and payload substages' after callbacks" end end
+    put "Will print after the headers and payload substages' after callbacks" end

+  around :action do |controller, callee|
+    puts "Before the action is called"
+    callee.call
+    puts "After the action is called" end end

 {% endhighlight %}

 Technically speaking there is not much difference between `after :validate` and `before :action`